mkopsho/kopsho-cafe/blog/django-futz-2.md

 ## Messing with Django, GraphQL, and React
 #### November 2020

 Welcome back!
 In [part 1 of this series](./django-futz-1.html), we set up a totally new Django app with all of its dependencies, the `graphene-django` package, a data model, and some dummy data to play around with.
-In this post, we'll be going through some basic [GraphQL](https://graphql.org/) functionality by comparing it with REST and running some example queries.
+In this post, we'll be going through some basic [GraphQL](https://graphql.org/) functionality by comparing it with REST, running some example queries, and get it setup in our app.

 ## GraphQL vs. REST
 If you've ever built a web application before, you likely know how to build an API.
 If you know how to build an API, you likely know what REST is and [why it's important](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven).
-Indeed, has helped to widley standardize how most applications talk to each other and set expectations for developers to comply with a REST-like model.
+Indeed, REST has helped to widely standardize the way that most applications talk to each other.

 To me, GraphQL is very similar to REST insofar as its usage: anywhere that you use REST, you can use GraphQL.
-The major differentiator, in my novice mind, is that GraphQL allows you to only query an API for what you need, and that API will return only what you've asked for.
+The major differentiator, in my novice mind, is that GraphQL allows you to query only for what you need, and the response will include only what you've asked for.
 This is best illustrated by two examples.

 ### REST
 In a typical web app backend -- Rails in this case -- I can write a controller (or view, if you're using Django) action to render some data, e,g.,